What’s the first thing you think of when you visualise Australia?

 I know how much you are absolutely dying to cuddle a koala, but there’s a few things to know about this experience before you try it.
 First, you can only hold a koala in the state of Queensland (though you are still able to pat them in other states).
 Second, the ethics of cuddling a koala is debatable as this is not the animal’s natural environment, though the practice is strictly monitored and each koala is restricted to around 30 minutes of interaction with tourists a day.

 In a popularity contest, I’m not sure whether koalas or kangaroos would come out on top.
 Kangaroos are very common in Australia, and wallabies (kind of a smaller version of a kangaroo) are just as common.
-I’ve seen a fair few wild kangaroos and wallabies in both New South Wales and Tasmania.
+I’ve seen a fair few wild kangaroos and wallabies in New South Wales, Queensland, and Tasmania.

 Where to see them: You can find kangaroos and wallabies if you head outside of the cities to the countryside or the outback.
-Kangaroo Island in South Australia has plenty, as does the Hunter Valley in New South Wales.
-If you don’t see one in the wild, then go to one of the wildlife sanctuaries and you’ll definitely see one – you can even feed kangaroos by hand at some of them.
+Kangaroo Island in South Australia has plenty (hence the name!), as does the Hunter Valley in New South Wales.
+If you don’t see one in the wild, then go to one of the wildlife sanctuaries and you’ll definitely see one – you can even feed kangaroos by hand at some of them!
+I did this with some friends at Currumbin Wildlife Sanctuary on the Gold Coast and it was a really great experience.

 Quokkas are suuuuper cute small marsupials and are very friendly towards humans, which is why a lot of tourists fall in love with them.

-Where to see them: Quokkas are primarily found on Rottnest Island (a small island off Western Australia), and I guarantee that if you head over for a day trip from Perth or overnight stay you will see loads of these adorable creatures hopping about the place.
+Where to see them: Quokkas are primarily found on Rottnest Island (a small island off Western Australia), and I guarantee that if you head over for a Rottnest Island day trip from Perth or Freemantle you will see loads of these adorable creatures hopping about the place.

 There are 2 types of crocodiles in Australia.
 Freshwater Crocs are found inland in rivers, lagoons, and swamps, and Saltwater Crocs (the bigger, nastier version) are generally found nearer to the coast.